$0 Alberta Adoption Quick-Start Checklist

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-What it's not: It is not a way to adopt a newborn without any regulatory oversight.
-ACFS must approve the placement, and the consent and revocation requirements under the CYFEA apply.
-The absence of an agency does not mean the absence of legal requirements.
+What it's not: It is not a way to adopt a newborn without licensed-agency involvement or regulatory oversight.
+The consent and revocation requirements under the CYFEA apply.

 Side-by-Side Comparison of Alberta's Adoption Pathways